-Packard's science research tends to back environmental conservation and climate change projects.
+Packard's science research tends to support environmental conservation and climate change projects.
 The foundation is also known for its esteemed Packard Fellowships.

-RCSA gives several mostly small/medium-sized grants for high-risk research, usually to individuals or small teams, as well as to early career scientists and researchers teaching at the undergraduate level.
+RCSA gives several mostly small and medium-sized grants for high-risk research, usually to individuals or small teams, as well as to early-career scientists and researchers teaching at the undergraduate level.

 This organization accepts applications to use SOI's 272-foot ship and its equipment for ocean research.
 Opportunities are also available for undergraduate and graduate students to join research teams.